-Watteau’s painting Le Colin-maillard was engraved in reverse by Etienne Brion for Jean de Jullienne’s Oeuvre gravé.
-The print was announced for sale in the June 1730 edition of the Mercure de France (p.
+Watteau’s painting Le Colin maillard was engraved in reverse by Etienne Brion for Jean de Jullienne’s Oeuvre gravé.
+The print was announced for sale in the June 1730 issue of the Mercure de France (p.
 1184).

 London, sale, Cock’s, 1731, lot 37: “ Watteau . . .
 Blind Man’s Buff.”

 Hédouin, Mosaïque (1856), cat.
 88.

 Goncourt, Catalogue raisonné (1875), cat.
 187.

 Dacier, Vuaflart, and Hérold, Jean de Jullienne et les graveurs (1921-29), 2: 104-06; 3: cat.
 212.